 The concept is simple: don’t die.
 Another way of looking at it is to kill the other dude before they kill you.
 One horizontal or vertical slice is all you need for a win, so battles are high-octane, or if you’re a real samurai, they’re meticulously slow.
 However, if you’re impatient, you’ll want to go in fast and unlock all the stuff.

-Die By The Blade release date
+Die By The Blade Review

 Each win earns XP, which you can use to level up your profile and access new characters and features.
 The money can also buy new skins, accessories, and customisable weapons.
 The variety of customisations is interesting, as they fuse the traditional with neon-like cyberpunk apparel, making you stand out if that’s your thing.